Nate Weiner

 Images

 A Sliding Door CSS navigation uses a single image file that combines both the default and rollover states.
 See the example below.
 You can have the states on top of each other, or side by side.
 You will need to specify in the file which one you are using.
 It should be noted that both states need to be the exact same size.
-Here, the default graphic is on top, and the rollover (or hover) graphic is on the bottom.
-Here, the default graphic is on the left, and the rollover (or hover) graphic is on the right

 The Script